tuftsceeo/spike-prime-vuforia/README.md

 Personal Edits:
 * On line 21 of the serial.js file, change the /dev/tty. string to the one corresponding to the Bluetooth serial port on your Spike Prime.
 * test.py can be editted just like any normal micropython file that would be uploaded to Spike Prime.
 Make sure that you use 4 spaces instead of a tab.
 The way serial.js sends files to the REPL of the Spike Prime currently depends on there being 4 characters per tab instead of 1.
+* Make your objects according to https://spatialtoolbox.vuforia.com/docs/use/connect-to-the-physical-world/create-object with the ObjectName: "fileSender" and tool name "code"
+* In the Vuforia app, just add a switch (or something else that will give a value of true) to the button attached to the object.